Albania opposition scents poll victory, urges PM to quit

 TIRANA (Reuters) - Albania’s Socialist opposition urged Prime Minister Sali Berisha to accept defeat on Monday after it took a convincing lead in an election seen as a test of the NATO country’s democratic credentials.

-If confirmed, the result would end eight years of rule by Berisha and bring to power 48-year-old Rama, an artist and anti-Communist rebel who won international acclaim as mayor for revitalizing Albania’s drab capital with splashes of paint and avenues of trees.
+If confirmed, the result would end eight years of rule by Berisha and bring to power 48-year-old Rama, an artist and Communist-era rebel who won international acclaim for revitalizing Albania’s drab capital with splashes of paint and avenues of trees.

-The European Union and Albania’s NATO allies want an orderly transition, anxious to avoid confrontation in a country that is no stranger to political unrest.
+The European Union and Albania’s allies in NATO want an orderly transition, anxious to avoid confrontation in a country that is no stranger to political unrest.

-International observers said the election had been marred by an atmosphere of political mistrust, an assessment that is unlikely to help revive Albania’s stalled bid to join the EU.
-A smooth handover, however, could yet salvage the performance.

 Rama urged Berisha, Albania’s dominant political figure since the collapse of more than four decades of Stalinist rule in 1991, to step aside.

-“There always comes a time to lose, and today is the time to do it for the honor of Albania,” he said.
+“There always comes a time to lose, and today is the time to do it for the honor of Albania,” he said at his party headquarters.

-However, Berisha’s party also declared victory within minutes of polls closing on Sunday, raising the risk of a disputed result.
+Like the Socialists, Berisha’s party also declared victory within minutes of polls closing on Sunday, raising the specter of a disputed result that would further bog down Albania’s stalled bid to join the EU.

 “FULL CONFIDENCE”